 All eyes will be on the skies this September as local birders and nature lovers take in one of North America’s greatest migrations.

-These watchers will call the Holiday Beach Conservation Area home as they take in a grand spectacle: tens of thousands of hawks and raptors flying overhead on their annual journey to nesting grounds in the south.
+Holiday Beach Conservation Area is the place to be to take in a grand spectacle: tens of thousands of hawks and raptors flying overhead on their annual journey to nesting grounds in the south.

 “Holiday Beach Conservation Area has been identified as one of the 10 best sites in all of North America to experience the raptor migration,” notes Danielle Breault Stuebing, ERCA’s Director of Communications & Outreach.
 “Whether an expert birder or nature-loving family, there’s something for everyone at the annual Festival of Hawks.”